MalinkyZubr/Networking/Notes.md

           * assured forwarding, AF, set of 12 standard values
             * four traffic classes.
 All packets in one class have same priority.
 Higher class number have higher priority
             * within a class there are 3 drop precedences
-              * higher DP means more likely to drop packets in congestion
+              * higher DP means more likely to drop packets in congestion, lower QoS
               * anatomy:
               * first 3 bits represent class, 4th and 5th bit represent drop precedence, the final bit is always 0
             * when writing an AF marking, we do AFXY